0xAtelerix/docs/technology.md

 Pelagos puts the choice of which virtual machines (VMs) to use for transaction processing in the hands of the developer.
 Developers can deploy any Docker container as the execution environment, enabling flexible and custom transaction handling.

-It's even possible to build heterogeneous Appchains by combining EVM, SVM, and Move execution environments across different shards within the same Appchain.
+It's even possible for developers to build heterogeneous Appchains by combining EVM, SVM, and Move execution environments across different shards within the same Appchain.

 The VMs are supported with predicable data flows, for example:

 - Deterministically ordered transactions and L1 blocks from the sequencing layer
-- Batched transactions and blocks are processed in batches, allowing the developer to define custom block formation rules.
+- Tansactions and blocks are processed in batches, allowing the developer to define custom block formation rules.

 Furthermore, Pelagos embraces migrations and hard forks as a natural part of Appchain evolution and supports this with mechanisms designed to handle safe data migration and execution updates.